 - SHAC hours for student patient care are Monday-Friday, 9am-5pm.
 After hours or on the weekends for non-urgent or non-emergency health issues students can email a SHAC clinician at Studentfirstname.lastname@example.org.
 Inquiries will be addressed on the following workday.

-- SHAC will provide COVID-19 viral testing for any student exhibiting symptoms of COVID-19 or those students who are unvaccinated who have been exposed to the virus in alignment with current guidance.
+- SHAC will provide COVID-19 viral testing for any student exhibiting symptoms of COVID-19 or those students who have been exposed to the virus in alignment with current guidance.

 - After hours or when SHAC is closed, students may access the local Urgent Care center, Emergency Department, or call 9-1-1 and public safety for emergency services assistance.

 - In the case of an acute emergency at any time, call 9-1-1 and public safety to access emergency medical services.